Educational Leadership Doctoral (EdD) Program

 What kind of job can I get with an EdD?

 Students with an EdD from Portland State will be qualified for a variety of leadership positions in various public or private contexts.
-For each admission cycle, one to three specialization groups will be admitted.
 As noted, our students focus on one of four specializations: Administration, Curriculum and Instruction, Postsecondary Education and Special Education.
 Most of our students are currently working in a setting related to their specialization as an educational leader or are seeking work in similar settings in schools or universities.
 Students find employment as educational leaders such as superintendents of school districts, directors of student affairs, curriculum directors in school districts, teacher educators in universities, and other leadership positions.

 Cohort model, core classes